eclipse-sdv-blueprints/software-orchestration/eclipse-ankaios/README.md

 ```shell
 run_blueprint.sh
 ```

+Note: The Ankaios cluster will start in an insecure mode defined by the env variables in the `.bashrc` file inside the container.
+As an exercise, try modifying run_blueprint.sh to start Ankaios with mTLS enabled.
+See the Ankaios documentation [Setting up Ankaios with mTLS](https://eclipse-ankaios.github.io/ankaios/0.5/usage/mtls-setup/) for more information.

 2. Next, open a new terminal window and use the Ankaios CLI to verify that all initial workloads are up and running: